Impact Mosquito & Tick Control Free Estimates

 What exactly are ticks?

 Ticks are not insects.
 They are arthropods that are more closely related to spiders.
-Adult ticks have 8 legs while insects have 6 legs.
-Ticks are ectoparasites, meaning that they must have a host for most of their life cycle to survive and reproduce.
-The tick life-cycle includes an egg, larval, nymphal and adult stage.
+Adult ticks have 8 legs, while insects have 6 legs.
+Ticks are ectoparasites, meaning they must have a host for most of their life cycle to survive and reproduce.
+The tick life cycle includes egg, larval, nymphal, and adult stages.
 The larval stage of the tick has 6 legs, but when it molts to the nymphal stage, there are 8 legs.

 What is a Misting System?

-Mosquito misting systems generally are on a timer and are programmed to go off in the early morning, at sundown and in the early evening.
-They spray a poison which kills bees, butterflies and other beneficial insects.
+Mosquito misting systems generally are on a timer and are programmed to go off in the early morning, at sundown, and in the early evening.
+They spray a poison that kills bees, butterflies, and other beneficial insects.
 On windy days they can blow the poison onto your neighbor's property.
-If your neighbors are allergic to the poison, you may be facing legal problems.
+If your neighbors are allergic to the poison, you may face legal problems.
 Mosquito Barrier is best sprayed at sundown when no bees or butterflies are out.
 If the wind blows - it won't poison anyone or anything.
 It's also safe around fish.

-Is the Mosquito Barrier harmful to beneficial like birds, bees, ladybugs, and butterflies?
+Is the Mosquito Barrier harmful to beneficial birds, bees, ladybugs, and butterflies?

-I see several mosquito sprays for the yard that have Permetherin in them which is used to kill mosquitoes.
+I see several mosquito sprays for the yard that have Permetherin, which is used to kill mosquitoes.
 Is it safe?

-Permethrin has been licensed by the EPA since 1977 and has a few warnings in its use: It kills bees and fish and many beneficial insects.
+Permethrin has been licensed by the EPA since 1977 and has a few warnings about its use: It kills bees, fish, and many beneficial insects.
 It cannot be sprayed near streams, lakes, fish ponds, etc. Many sellers of products containing this chemical are often shy about telling consumers about what all it kills aside from mosquitoes.